sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘I just couldn’t bear to think of you alone down there.’

 In the darkness, he moved towards me.
-And for the first time since my death, maybe even before, I was made whole by another person.
+And for the first time since my death, I ran with living blood.

 --